bradleyboyuyang/Optimal-Hedging/README.md

 - `data`: SPX 500 options data from 2023-02-01 to 2023-02-28 from WRDS
 - `papers`: a list of papers used for this project
 - `presentation`: presentation slides for the project
-- `sabr_calibration`: an example of SABR model implementation and calibration
+- `sabr_calibration.ipynb`: an example of SABR model implementation and calibration
-- `optimal_hedging`: main notebook that implements SABR model and optimal delta hedging
+- `optimal_hedging.ipynb`: main notebook that calibrates SABR model and optimal delta hedging

 ## Overview